saerlang/learngit/readme.txt

-Git is a distributedb version control system.
+Git is a distributed version system.
 Git is free software.